scred47/pleezer/README.md

 ## Usage

 Once **pleezer** is launched, it will wait for a connection from another Deezer client.
-Here’s how to connect and use **pleezer** with your mobile device or other Deezer clients:
+Here's how to connect and use **pleezer** with your mobile device or other Deezer clients:

 1. **Open** the Deezer app on your mobile device or another Deezer client.
 2. **Tap** the loudspeaker icon, usually found in the bottom-left corner, to access the Audio Output section.